aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/3-eks-pod-identity/3.eks-pod-identity-deep-dive/index.en.md

         ]
 ```

-This means, we can further configure our S3 read access IAM Role for fine grained IAM permissions to restrict the access to this Role for any specifc EKS Cluster or Namespace or Service Account or Pod Name or Pod UID.
+This means, we can further configure our S3 read access IAM Role for fine grained IAM permissions to restrict the access to this Role for any specifc EKS Cluster, Namespace, Service Account, Pod Name or Pod UID.
 We will explore on how this works in the next module.